“It’s not the size of the dog in the fight, it’s the size of the fight in the dog.” — Mark Twain

 In Hawaii, one case involved injuries sustained by two plaintiffs while fleeing what was believed to be an imminent attack by a German shepherd dog, causing them to fall off a natural rock wall onto rocks some ten feet below.
 Farrior v.
 Payton, 562 P.2d 779 (Haw.
 1977).
 In Hawaii, § 663-9 seems to establish strict liability by clearly eliminating knowledge of the dangerousness or viciousness of a dog as an element of proof.
 However, in Hubbell v Iseke, 727 P2d 1131 (Haw.
 App.
 1986), the Court determined that the plaintiff must prove at least negligence on the part of the defendant.
 The court noted that one of the reasons the dog owner kept the dog was to deal with the occasional ‘problem of trespassers“.
 In addition, the owner had knowledge of the dog’s propensities which gave him notice that someone was close enough to motivate the dog to bark and run.
 He owed a duty to control the German shepherd dog to prevent harm to that person.

-A New York case, a lawsuit was brought against a dog owner and the of New York for injuries sustained when the plaintiff slipped on snow-covered sidewalk after a German Shepherd dog emerged from behind brick wall on owner’s property and hurled itself at fence separating sidewalk and property.
+In a New York case, a lawsuit was brought against a dog owner and the of New York for injuries sustained when the plaintiff slipped on snow-covered sidewalk after a German Shepherd dog emerged from behind brick wall on owner’s property and hurled itself at fence separating sidewalk and property.
 The court held that the right to harbor animals must yield to the duty of containing them in reasonable manner as to avoid harm that can befall unsuspecting persons, lack of a bite or any physical contact notwithstanding.
 The court added that owning and keeping a German Shepherd dog in an urban area requires the highest standards to be employed in protection of an innocent public, and that the owner had a duty to do other than erect fence knowing that it bordered upon sidewalk used by public and that his dog had propensity to charge at and frighten passing pedestrians.

 In a Kansas case, the issue was whether the defendants could properly be held liable for personal injuries suffered by a plaintiff when, frightened by defendant’s “bouncy, pesky, yappy little dog,” he lost control of and fell from a bicycle.
 Henkel v.
 Jordan, 644 P.2d 1348 (Kan.
 App.1982).
 The dog owners had been put on notice by numerous individuals that the dog had frightened people who passed along the street.
 The court held that the facts could support a finding of negligence.